 Activision and Beenox's remake of Crash Team Racing Nitro-Fueled once again came in second, in spite of the 31 drop in sales, which again is not too shabby.

-The arcade racer may not have matched Crash Bandicoot N. Sane Trilogy's eight weeks on top, but it's doing pretty well.
+The arcade racer may not have matched Crash Bandicoot N. Sane Trilogy's on top, but it's doing pretty well.
 Its only first place came in the week it launched, after which Super Mario Maker 2 sort of stole its wind.

 Codemasters' F1 2019 again came in third, and while its sales are still on par with F1 2018, Nintendo and Activision ensured that the F1 simulation stays put at third.